Benjamin Spock: Social and political activism

 In 1968, the American Humanist Association named Spock Humanist of the Year.
 On 15 October 1969, Spock was a featured speaker at the Moratorium to End the War in Vietnam march.

 In 1970, Dr. Benjamin Spock was active in The New Party serving as Honorary co-chairman with Gore Vidal.
-In the 1972 United States presidential election, Spock was the People's Party candidate with a platform that called for free medical care; the repeal of "victimless crime" laws, including the legalization of abortion, homosexuality, and cannabis; a guaranteed minimum income for families; and for an end to American military interventionism and the immediate withdrawal of all American troops from foreign countries.
+In the 1972 United States presidential election, Spock was nominated by the People's Party for president, with a platform that called for free medical care; the repeal of "victimless crime" laws, including the legalization of abortion, homosexuality, and cannabis; an end to electronic surveillance; a guaranteed minimum income for families; a halt to American military interventionism and the immediate withdrawal of all American troops from foreign countries.
 In the 1970s and 1980s, Spock demonstrated and gave lectures against nuclear weapons and cuts in social welfare programs.

 In 1972, Spock, Julius Hobson (his vice presidential candidate), Linda Jenness (Socialist Workers Party presidential candidate), and Socialist Workers Party vice presidential candidate Andrew Pulley wrote to Major General Bert A. David, commanding officer of Fort Dix, asking for permission to distribute campaign literature and to hold an election-related campaign meeting.
 On the basis of Fort Dix regulations 210-26 and 210–27, General David refused the request.
-Spock, Hobson, Jenness, Pulley, and others then filed a case that ultimately made its way to the United States Supreme Court (424 U.S. 828—Greer, Commander, Fort Dix Military Reservation, et al., v.
+Spock, Hobson, Jenness, Pulley, and others then filed a case that ultimately made its way to the U.S. Supreme Court (424 U.S. 828—Greer, Commander, Fort Dix Military Reservation, et al., v.
 Spock et al.), which ruled against the plaintiffs.

 Spock was the People's Party and the Peace and Freedom Party nominee in 1976 for vice president as the running mate of Margaret Wright.